-This desk makes the most sense for existing Secretlab chair owners.
+This standing desk makes the most sense for those who already own a Secretlab chair.
 If you love your Titan chair, a Magnus Pro desk is the next workstation progression.
 Is it worth it?
-This review summarizes my impressions after 6 months of using one full-time.

 Magnus Pro Vs Other Standing Desks